sonic-net/sonic-swss/README.md

 [![Build Status](https://sonic-jenkins.westus.cloudapp.azure.com/buildStatus/icon?job=sonic-swss-build)](https://sonic-jenkins.westus.cloudapp.azure.com/job/sonic-swss-build)
-# Switch State Service - swss
+# Sonic - Switch State Service - SwSS

-### This software repository must be treated as private and is only shared under NDA terms with Microsoft until publicly released.

 # Description
 The Switch State Service (SwSS) is a collection of software that provides a database interface for communication with and state representation of network applications and network switch hardware.